 Our Centre offers a broad range of programmes covering all areas of the curriculum, suitable for most topic areas.
 If we don’t have anything you are looking for we will endeavour to create a programme which suits your learning intentions.

 ANZAC – on the Home Front

 Commemorate ANZAC day this year by immersing your students into the war effort on the home front during 1916.
-This programme is action packed full of activities children may have experienced in New Zealand during this period.
-The day concludes with a church service commemorating the first ANZAC service.
+This programme is action packed full of activities children experienced in New Zealand during this period.
+The day concludes with a student led church service commemorating the first ANZAC service.

 ANZAC – on the Western Front

 Science, Social Science, The Arts

 For classes who have already experienced the Homefront, the sequel is even more interactive – as actors for the day students will become nurses, stretcher bearers and front line soldiers.
 Ideally suited for group’s 25-35 students.